 by Andrew Gladwell

-This is an excellent book and I would very highly recommend it to anyone with an interest in these historic ships.
+This is a well put together book and I would highly recommend it to anyone with an interest in these coastal excursion steamers.